richardjoo/HTMLCOIN/FAQ/README.md

       5. Open yobit / html5 coin wallet and do the withdraw,  sent it to address you get in step number 4
       6. Just wait swap process
         - This process has a human labor.
 It can take 1 to 24 hours
-        - If you do not receive coins after 24 hours, please contact dev@htmlcoin.com
+        - If you do not receive coins after 24 hours, please contact dev@htmlcoin.team
         - Sometimes, the swap server runs out of coins and needs to be reloaded.
           - Peter Bushenll wrote:
             - _The swap server had run out of coins and has now been topped up._